 - Toradora! has a three episode arc.
 Ryuji's class puts on a Wrestling Show, with Taiga as the Big Bad and Ryuji as her dragon.

-- Koihime†Musou's High School AU Baker's Dozen trilogy wraps up with an episode set at St. Francesca's school festival.
+- Koihime†Musou's High School AU Bonus Episode trilogy wraps up with an episode set at St. Francesca's school festival.
 The main characters do a cafe dressed in Shuri's outfit from the main series, and every other class gets to put on a show.

 - A major story arc in Rosario + Vampire involved Tsukune preparing for the school festival, but the festival itself was only a minor arc to wrap up the season.